-One of the most common and yet difficult things for any admin to accomplish is to trouble shoot end user “slow-time” issues.
-Application, database, network and server unresponsiveness or “slow-time” negatively affects enterprise performance and end user productivity ten times more often than downtime and can originate from just about anywhere within the enterprise.
+One of the most common and yet difficult things for any admin to accomplish is to troubleshoot end user response time issues.
+Application, database, network and server unresponsiveness or slow response time negatively affects enterprise performance and end user productivity ten times more often than downtime and can originate from just about anywhere within the enterprise.

 Misconfiguration due to human error, missing drivers, intermittent memory faults, network IP cache errors, unbalanced workloads and constrained virtual resources can all be the root-cause of slow-time, or they could just be a resulting symptom, the key to resolving such issues is getting to the root-cause quickly before they spread to other systems and bring productivity to a standstill.

 In the following walkthrough, I detail how such a scenario can be resolved quickly and easily before end users notice with the help of eG Enterprise.
 This example focuses primarily on Citrix and VMware but eG Enterprise can help IT departments maintain maximum productivity for millions of combinations of enterprise components.

 eG Enterprise is a 100% web based solution making it possible for anyone in IT from the CIO and IT Managers to admins and helpdesk specialist to proactively monitor their environment anytime, anywhere on any device and reduce slow response time complaints.

 When a slow response time error occurs, eG Enterprise automatically generates an alarm to the appropriate admin so they can take action immediately.
 The solution correlates and color codes the minor, major and critical alerts and displays them using a layer model with the most critical alert at the top.